maitag/formula/README.md

 ### Todo

+- more unit tests
 - full working derivatation
-- special parameters like "e" and "pi"
 - comparing terms for equality and term transformation
-- more functions to trim formula
+- more ways to simplify formula
 - handle recursive parameter bindings (for something like x(n+1) = x(n) ...)
 - abstract Formula class around Term to type more easy